 Forced labour is prohibited in Irish law under the Criminal Law (Human Trafficking) Act 2008 as amended by the Criminal Law (Human Trafficking) (Amendment) Act 2013.
 The Commission welcomes the State's ratification of the International Labour Organisation (ILO) Decent Work for Domestic Workers Convention along with the issuance of guidelines for diplomatic staff living in Ireland who employ private domestic employees.
 The IHREC welcomes the decision in a recent High Court case concerning the protection of an alleged victim of human trafficking, in which IHREC appeared as amicus curiae (friend of the Court).
-O'Malley J held that the current administrative scheme for the identification and protection
+The International Labour Organisation (ILO) Decent Work for Domestic Workers Convention.